AvivYaniv/Cortex/README.md

 5. MessageQueue Runner: <br/>
 The MessageQueue Runner is the main component responsible of decoupling the MessageQueue Framework logic and implementation. <br/>
-As such, it contains the following methods which
+As such, it contains [ installing-message-queue, running-message-queue, stopping-message-queue ] methods which dynamically load the concrete implementation at runtime, based on the `message_queue_type` parameter. <br/>

-@@@ TODO CONTINUE

 ### 4.2.
 DataBase
 @@@ TODO CONTINUE :